Keezuu/GANdalf/README.md

 ## Conditional GAN
 Conditional GAN algorithm is used instead of classic GAN to ensure balance between classes of created images.
+It is trained on 10 k of MNIST images to simulate "small" dataset.

 Results of the last epoch: